franciscovillaescusa/Quijote-simulations/docs/source/data.rst

 The data is stored in the three different supercomputers in San Diego, New York, and Princeton.
 Each cluster contains the following data:

+- **San Diego**: 235 Terabytes

-- **San Diego**: The realizations 8,000 to 14,999 of the fiducial set.
-The standard and fixed LH latin hypercube.
-The halos, voids, power spectra, bispectra, correlation functions, and pdfs.
-235 Tb
+  - The snapshots of the realizations 8,000 to 14,999 of the fiducial set.
+  - The snapshots of the standard and fixed LH latin hypercube.
+  - All halo catalogues.
+  - All spherical overdensity void catalogues.
+  - All power spectra.
+  - All bispectra.
+  - All correlation functions.
+  - All pdfs.

+- **New York**: 536 Terabytes

+  - The snapshots of high-resolution latin-hypercube (latin_hypercube_HR).
+  - The snapshots of the nwLH latin-hypercube.
-- **New York**: The snapshots of high-resolution latin-hypercube (latin_hypercube_HR), the nwLH latin-hypercube, the primordial non-Gaussianities, and the 3D density fields.
-536 Tb
+  - The snapshots of the primordial non-Gaussianities simulations (Quijote-PNG),
+  - The 3D density fields.

-- **Princeton**: All the other snapshots.
-620 Tb
+- **Princeton**: 620 Terabytes

+  - The snapshots of all other simulations.

 The data can be accessed through `globus <https://www.globus.org/>`_: